metomic/blog/_posts/2020-01-13-contextual-consent.md

 To understand this, put yourself in the user's shoes.
 You visit a page that is supposed to have a YouTube video on it, except that you opted out of cookies, without which YouTube can't function.
 Now you don't even realise there is meant to be a video on this page.

 With Contextual Consent you can see that there's a video there, even if the request has not been made to load it.
-No request will be made until you click 'consent' on the modal that pops up after you click the play button.
-Try it on this video...
+No request will be made until you click our 'play video' button.
+When you hover, a tooltip will tell you that playing the video will drop cookies.

 <script type="text/x-metomic"
 data-micropolicy="embedded-media"